-Prosecutors argued that the losses were inevitable and simply had been postponed as long as Flagg could continue rounding up new investors to prop up his scheme.
+Prosecutors argued that the losses were inevitable.
+Flagg had simply postponed that failure as long as he could continue rounding up new investors to prop up his scheme.

-In 1920 Flagg successfully had his conviction overturned when judges ruled that his records had been seized by the government without an adequate warrant.
+In 1920 Flagg successfully had his conviction overturned when judges ruled the government seized his records without an adequate warrant.

-Fittingly, Flagg's final breath came in 1926 when he was being questioned by investigators over a fraudulent mortgage scheme he was suspected of being involved in.
+Fittingly, Flagg’s final breath came on Aug.
+26, 1926, when investigators questioned him over a fraudulent mortgage scheme.
 He began gasping for breath.
 Investigators initially suspected he was simply trying to duck out of the interview to avoid the truth.
 Instead, he died of a heart attack.